srijan2002/Media-Database/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Features
+ - Google Authorization Sign-in option for every individual user
+ - Search option for a wide range of Movies and Series and much more
+ - Add to favorites option
+ - Delete Favorite option on tapping the desired Movie/Series card in Favorites list
+ - Automatic login retention on closing the app and re-opening without logging out